skrikl/ThankYouEthanBrown/readme.md

 const message = `` ` ``The current temperature is ${currentTemp}\u00b0C`` ` ``;
 8. 3 + '30' = '330';
 3 * '30' = 90;
-9. Symbols are ES6 update, each symbol is unique which is good for identifiers for example.
+9. Symbols are ES6 update, each symbol is unique which is good for identifiers for example. `const RED = Symbol();`
-Creation:
-`const RED = Symbol();`
 10. When in doubt prefer `null` over `undefined`.
 11. An object is a container and its contents are subject to change (contents change, but the object is the same).
 Contents of objects are called `object members or properties`.
 12. There is `computed member access` option in case you need 'bad' property names in your object.